cgtrout/MSFS-PyScriptManager/readme.md

   ![image](https://github.com/user-attachments/assets/05786688-b542-4050-95eb-1e85bf8d673d)

 - **fenix_disable_efb.py:** Example script that shows how LVARS can be automated.
 This script will hide the EFBs on the Fenix A32x.
 This script requires a Mobiflight "Wasm" module installation.

+# Script Groups
+- "Script Groups" can be used to automate loading groups of scripts at once.
+- Save your script group as "_autoplay.script_group" to load your script group at startup.

 # Technical Notes
 - The launcher exe is provided for ease of use.
 It is also possible to launch the script "/Launcher/Launcher.py" from "WinPython/WinPython Command Prompt.exe" if you prefer to not launch from the EXE.
 The exe can be built by launching "Build.bat" in "\Launcher\LauncherApp" as the "TCC" C-Compiler is included(https://bellard.org/tcc/).